UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

     R is a free and open-source programming language, commonly used in data analysis and visualisation.

-???- question "How does the output of `module spider R` look like?"
+???- question "What does the output of `module spider R` look like?"

     ```bash
     $ module spider R